Hip Replacement Recall Stryker Rejuvenate

 Although the recall was voluntary, the FDA had been listening to complaints from consumers and in response inspecting Stryker’s manufacturing facilities since 2007.
 Among the problems the FDA found in 2007 (five years before the voluntary recall) were deficiencies in quality control stages of manufacturing and the presence of disease-causing germs including clusters of a form of Staphylococcus bacteria.

-FDA Issues Warning to Stryker
+FDA issues warning to Stryker

 As a result, in November 2007 the FDA warned Stryker that if it did not correct these problems the FDA would seize property at the manufacturing plant, file injunctions, and warn government agencies not to award contracts with Stryker because of the problems discovered.
 While the problems the FDA found at the Stryker plant may or may not be related to the joint failures, the fact remains that Stryker did not recall the joint until after being warned by the FDA and after thousands of more joints continued to be made.

 “What these facts do point to is that patients and family members cannot rely upon Stryker to do the right thing when its products fail and victims are experiencing great suffering,” says Cochran.
 “In many of our malpractice cases involving faulty medical hardware, toxic drugs, and bad procedure we find that the guilty party waits months and months before doing the right thing while victims suffer needlessly.
 This is intolerable!
-The fact is the victim of a faulty joint placement will not feel good simply because the manufacture asks for another chance to make it right,” says Cochran.
+The fact is the victim of a faulty joint placement will not feel good simply because the manufacturer asks for another chance to make it right,” says Cochran.

 “Having hip replacement is always strenuous to go through, including the weeks of rehab following surgery, but it is tragic and more grueling when the patient must have the hip replacement redone because of a replacement joint recall,” adds Cochran.